nostrumbiodiscovery/pele_docs/README.md

 # PELE++ documentation
 This repository contains the latest version of the PELE++ documentation.
-It can be accesses through the following link: https://nostrumbiodiscovery.github.io/pele_docs/
+It can be accessed through the following link: https://nostrumbiodiscovery.github.io/pele_docs/